GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

 Euclidean Distance Based Ranking (Kale and Akkar, 2013)
 =======================================================

    The Euclidean distance based ranking (EDR) method considers the probability that the absolute difference between an observed ground-motion and a predicted ground-motion is less than a specific estimate, and is repeated over a discrete set of such estimates (one set per observed ground-motion per GMPE per the specified intensity measure).
 The total occurrence probability for such a set is the modified Euclidean distance (MDE).
-The corresponding EDR value is computed by summing the MDE (one per observation), normalising by the number of observations and then introducing an additional parameter (Kappa) to penalise models displaying a larger predictive bias (here kappa is equal to the ratio of the Euclidean distance between obs. and pred. median ground-motion to the Euclidean distance between the obs. and pred. median ground-motion corrected by a predictive model derived from a linear regression of the observed data - the parameter kappa^0.5 therefore provides the performance of the median prediction per GMPE).
+The corresponding EDR value is computed by summing the MDE (one per observation), normalising by the number of observations and then introducing an additional parameter (Kappa) to penalise models displaying a larger predictive bias (here kappa is equal to the ratio of the Euclidean distance between obs. and pred. median ground-motion to the Euclidean distance between the obs. and pred. median ground-motion corrected by a predictive model derived from a linear regression of the observed data - the parameter sqrt(kappa) therefore provides the performance of the median prediction per GMPE).

-   EDR score, the normal distribution of modified Euclidean distance (MDE Norm) and k^0.5 (k is used henceforth to represent the median predicted ground-motion correction factor "Kappa" within the original methodology) per GMPE aggregated over all considered intensity measures, or per intensity measure can be computed as follows:
+   EDR score, the normal distribution of modified Euclidean distance (MDE Norm) and sqrt(k) (k is used henceforth to represent the median predicted ground-motion correction factor "Kappa" within the original methodology) per GMPE aggregated over all considered intensity measures, or per intensity measure can be computed as follows:

     .. code-block:: ini